arnabdas/try-git/README.md

 # Try-Git

 This is a repository for learning [Git](https://git-scm.com/).
 I've been using Git at-least for the last four years.
 But never been into deeper understanding of this amazing tool.
-Now, learning some cool tricks from [Master Git](https://www.packtpub.com/application-development/mastering-git).
+Now, learning some cool tricks from [Mastering Git](https://www.packtpub.com/application-development/mastering-git).

 ## License